GHANA CHAMBER OF MINES (GCM) – TERTIARY EDUCATION FUND (TEF)

 - Submit only one application, and

-- Undertake to comply with the criteria set for the disbursement of the grant and reporting of research findings.
+- Undertake to comply with the criteria set for the disbursement of the grant and biannual reporting of research findings.

-Accessing the Grant and Important Deadlines
+2.2 Accessing the Fund and Important Deadlines

-- Application will open at the beginning of January and end by 15th February, each year.
+- Application will open by the middle of January, 2021 and end by 28th February, 2021.

 - Applicants must access and complete the Grant application form online, and submit the completed form online before the deadline.

-- The application should include a research proposal, which should be endorsed by the supervisor of the thesis and the Technical Advisor from Industry.
+- The application should include a research proposal and a work plan with milestones and proposed budget.
+For PhD candidates who would require funding for more than one year, the application should include the work plan, milestones and budget for each phase (year) of the project.
 The proposal should quantify the percentage of the expected budget to be borne by the Mining Company, whose problem is the subject of investigation.

 - Incomplete applications, and applications submitted after the deadline shall not be considered.

-Value of the Grant
+2.3 Value of the Fund

 - The average yearly budget for the Grant shall be the cedi equivalent of $40,800 and will cover 8-10 applicants depending on the requests.